ARNAVSINHA1/6Companies30DaysChallenge/Company 1 : Microsoft/Day 1/README.md

    - 13. Seat Arrangement in a SpiceJet Problem - Online OA February ‘22
    - 14. Deletions to make an array divisible.
-   - 15. Substrings containing all three Characters
+   - 15. Substrings containing all three Character